TtheBC01/P256-Solidity/README.md

 ```

 > [!NOTE]
-> The keys included in `clientDataJSON` can change from one invocation to the next (as indicated in the above example), don't rely on a specific content layout.
+> The key-value pairs included in `clientDataJSON` can change from one invocation to the next (as indicated in the above example), don't rely on a specific content layout.

 ## Parsing the Signature